-It was painstaking for her, and pain-inducing for me.
-I had previously shown her how to position her hands on the piano, and she had learned how to read music while playing recorder at school.
+It was painstaking for her and pain-inducing for me.
+I had shown her how to position her hands on the piano previously, and she had learned how to read music while playing recorder at school.
 But she was still a long way from playing with any kind of fluency.

-Nonetheless, after a lot of repetition, she gradually began to put the left-hand chords together with the right-hand melody in halting, hesitant fashion.
-After about half-an-hour, she came to me.
+Nonetheless, she gradually began to put the left-hand chords together with the right-hand melody in halting, hesitant fashion.
+After about half an hour, she came to me.

 “Dad, I don’t think I’m any good at piano.”

 “You can be good at piano.
-It just takes time.
 You just have to keep practicing.
 I know it feels hard, but it does for everyone at the start.
-You’ll get there if you stick with it.
-If you like piano, just keep working, and be patient.
-You’ll get there.
-It might take until you are 12-years-old, but you will get there.”
+If you like piano, just keep working and be patient.
+It might take until you are 12 years old, but you’ll get there.”

-Okay, I cheated a bit by saying 12-years-old.
-I knew it would take longer to achieve the proficiency she desired.
-But you have to remember that 2 years is a long time for a 10-year-old.
-It wouldn’t have been helpful to tell her that she could be looking at another four or five years of practice.
+I knew it would take longer than age 12 to achieve the proficiency she wanted.
+But you have to remember that two years is a long time for a 10-year-old.
+It wouldn’t have been helpful to tell her that she could be looking at another four or five years.

-She paused in thought, nodded with a small sigh, and then went back to playing.
+She paused in thought, sighed, then went back to playing.

-The concept of the “growth mindset” was defined by Stanford University researcher Carol Dweck.
-Her work is now widely discussed in parenting circles, and the Huffington Post recently published a very good article that summarizes her research findings.
+The concept of the growth mindset was defined by Stanford University researcher Carol Dweck.
+Her work is now widely discussed in parenting circles, and the Huffington Post recently published a good article that summarizes her research findings.

-In short, the growth mindset is the antithesis of the “fixed mindset”.
-People who have adopted the fixed mindset believe that we are born smart or not smart, or we are born athletic or not athletic, or we are born good at math or not good at math.
+In short, the growth mindset is the antithesis of the “fixed” mindset.
+People who have adopted the fixed mindset believe that we are born smart or not smart, athletic or not athletic, good at math or not good at math.